Cyecize/Java-Web-Server/README.md

 The goal
 -------
-Create a simplified but still functional web server platform and by doing that also help me and visitors better understand how things such as IOC , HTTP and Resource handling work under the hood.
+Create a simplified but still functional web server platform and by doing that also help me and visitors better understand how things such as IOC, HTTP and Resource handling work under the hood.

 Main Functionalities
 -------------------
 Similar to  Tomcat, Javache can
-  * Put websites in the webapps folder, extract them and then run them.
+  * Put websites in a webapps (name of the folder is configurable) folder, extract them and then run them.

-  * Have multiple resource handlers (Broccolina and Toyote ) just by implementing ResourceHandler interface
+  * Have multiple resource handlers (Broccolina and Toyote) just by implementing ResourceHandler interface

 Broccolina and Toyote jar files are placed in a folder where javache will read and execute them upon running.

-Summer MVC is a fully custom MVC framework that has a templating engine, Dependency Container, Path variables, BindingModels, Validation, Security, Interceptors, Custom data adapters and more.
+Summer MVC is a fully custom MVC framework that has a templating engine, Dependency Container, Path variables, Binding Models, Validation, Security, Interceptors, Custom data adapters and more.

 Multipart encoding is also supported.

 Embedded Web Server
 -------------------
-Javache Embedded is an embedded version of Javache web server, which provides better debugging, faster built times.
+Javache Embedded is an embedded version of Javache web server, which provides better debugging and much faster build times while developing.
+Javache Embedded can also be used in production.

 Another benefit of the embedded server is that it can be used to create desktop applications with html, css and javaScript.
 For example we can have an embedded browser (CEF) that will be in the same app and it will browse on localhost and the server